benjamin-thomas/pfm2/README.md

 # Personal Finance Manager (PFM2)

-A personal finance manager using double-entry bookkeeping, built with TypeScript and functional programming patterns.
+A personal finance manager demo, using double-entry bookkeeping.

+**Note:** This is a focused TypeScript implementation.
+For a broader exploration of the same domain across multiple languages (most interestingly Elm+Haskell, fullstack PureScript), see the [original exploration repo](https://github.com/benjamin-thomas/pfm).

+The goal of this project is to demonstrate code organization patterns, by implementing a central slice of a typical finance manager app

 [🔗 Live Demo](#) (TODO)